Testing emergent gravity with mass densities of galaxy clusters: Discussion

 \subsection{Modifying EG}

-As opposed to reconsidering the distribution of the baryons inside clusters, one could alter the maximal strain of the EG model as described in Section 3 in equation \ref{inequality}.
-Recall that we chose equality in the inequality of the EG model in equation \ref{inequality}.
+As opposed to reconsidering the distribution of the baryons inside clusters, one could alter the maximal strain of the EG model as described in Sec. \ref{!theory} in Eq. (\ref{inequality}).
+Recall that we chose equality in the inequality of the EG model in Eq. (\ref{inequality}).
 We could have chosen some form away from its maximum value.
-As a new toy model, we propose a modification to the EG model which consists in changing $r'^2 \rightarrow r_0 r'$ in the denominator on the r.h.s. of the equation \ref{Main_eg}.
+As a new toy model, we propose a modification to the EG model which consists in changing $r'^2 \rightarrow r_0 r'$ in the denominator of the r.h.s. of the Eq. (\ref{Main_eg}).
 For $r_0 = 1.2$Mpc, the l.h.s. is smaller than its maximum value until beyond this radius.
-In the case $r_0 = 1.2$ Mpc the result is consistent with the observations (see fig. \ref{mass_ratio_modif_eg}).
-While the modification is based purely on phenomenological ground it might help in developing the theory of the EG model as we can see that the data favor the proposed form instead of the original form \ref{Main_eg}.
-This results leads to the conclusion that while by default equality is chosen in most of the works related to the testing and development of the EG theory, it is not necessarily the right or only choice.
+In the case $r_0 = 1.2$ Mpc the result is consistent with the observations (see Fig. \ref{mass_ratio_modif_eg}).
+While the modification is based purely on phenomenological ground it might help in developing the theory of the EG model as we can see that the data favor the proposed form instead of the original form (\ref{Main_eg}).
+This result leads to the conclusion that while by default equality is chosen in most of the works related to the testing and development of the EG theory, it is not necessarily the right or only choice.

-\subsection{Combining Systematics}
+\subsection{Combining systematics}

 As it was mentioned in the section \ref{!test_eg}, concentration parameter ($c_{200}$) of the weak lensing and the steepness parameter ($\epsilon$) could be changed to make EG be more compatible with the observed data.
-Moreover, by adjusting both of these parameters at the same time the prediction of the EG model correlates nicely with the observed data (see figure \ref{mass_ratio_modif_eg}).
+Moreover, by adjusting both of these parameters at the same time the prediction of the EG model correlates nicely with the observed data (see Fig. \ref{mass_ratio_modif_eg}).